Content Silos and Cornerstone Content for Blog SEO

 More specifically, they both play roles in organizing blog content.
 This organization of content is crucial because it helps website visitors find the information they’re seeking.
 We need to make it as easy as possible for them.

-When someone asks questions about a product or service our company offers, we want to be appearing in their search results with the answers they seek.
+When someone asks about a product or service our company offers, we want to be appearing in their search results with the answers they seek.

 Having content silos and cornerstone content can score big ranking points with search engines like Google and Bing.
 It shows them that your website is organized with a variety of information for a specific topic.
 We’re not sure how much of an impact they make, but we know it’s becoming more critical over time.